Jonathan Michael Borwein 1951-2016: Life and Legacy

 \subsection{Acknowledgements}

-In writing this obituary I have drawn heavily on information provided in the JBCC Conference Proceedings by Brailey Sims \emph{et al.}~\cite{JBCC-proceedings}, and the obituaries by David Bailey~\cite{JBM-expt-math-blog} and by Judith Borwein, Naomi Borwein, and Brailey Sims~\cite{obituary-AustMS}.
-I have also made use of the extensive list of Jon's publications maintained by David Bailey and Nelson Beebe~\cite{Beebe}, and information provided on the websites \cite{jonfest,JB-homepage,JB-memorial,JBCC-website, JB-wikipedia}.
-Thanks go to Brailey Sims for his helpful comments on a first draft.
+In writing this paper I have drawn heavily on information provided in the JBCC Conference Proceedings by Brailey Sims \emph{et al.}~\cite{JBCC-proceedings}, and the obituaries by David Bailey~\cite{JBM-expt-math-blog} and by Judith Borwein, Naomi Borwein, and Brailey Sims~\cite{obituary-AustMS}.
+I have also made use of the extensive list of Jon's publications maintained by David Bailey and Nelson Beebe~\cite{Beebe}, and information provided on the websites \cite{JB-homepage,JB-memorial,JBCC-website,JB-wikipedia}.
+Thanks go to Heinz Bauschke, Tony Guttmann, Judy-anne Osborn, and Brailey Sims, for helpful comments on previous drafts.

 [3]